FDio/csit/docs/job_specs/mrr_daily/vpp-2n-clx.md

 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-##### dot1q-l2bdbasemaclrn
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-##### dot1q-l2bdbasemaclrn-gbp
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-gbp
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-gbp
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-gbp
 ##### eth-l2xcbase
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase
 4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase
-##### dot1q-l2xcbase
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase
 ##### eth-l2patch
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2patch
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2patch